g3w-suite/g3w-suite-docker/README.md

 ### First time setup

-- log into the application web administation panel using default credentials (_admin/admin_)
+- log into the application web administration panel using default credentials (_admin/admin_)
 - change the password for the admin user and for any other example user that may be present

 ### Caching